microsoft/TypeScript-React-Starter/README.md

 ## State management in general

 On its own, React is a useful library for creating composable views.
-However, React doesn't come with any facility for synchronizing data between your application.
+However, React doesn't prescribe any specific way of synchronizing data throughout your application.
 As far as a React component is concerned, data flows down through its children through the props you specify on each element.
+Some of those props might be functions that update the state one way or another, but how that happens is an open question.

-Because React on its own does not provide built-in support for state management, the React community uses libraries like Redux and MobX.
+Because React on its own does not focus on application state management, the React community uses libraries like Redux and MobX.

 [Redux](http://redux.js.org) relies on synchronizing data through a centralized and immutable store of data, and updates to that data will trigger a re-render of our application.
 State is updated in an immutable fashion by sending explicit action messages which must be handled by functions called reducers.